 If you’re considering becoming a free range egg producer with Chippindale Foods we’ve put together some facts to answer the most frequently asked questions.
-If you’d like to find out more call Richard Pearson on 01234 567890.
+If you’d like to find out more, you can talk to us on 01423 884042 (option 1).

 What is the Chippindale difference for producers?

 We are a very friendly and approachable team, dealing with any issues promptly, keeping producers informed and achieving consistently good returns for their eggs.